NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Overall_work_impairment = Overall_work_impairment*100 ## To express this is percentages.
 ```

-We will use the percent overall work impairment due to health as our productivity measure.
+We will use the percent overall work impairment due to mental health as our productivity measure.

 Now, we can correlate productivity lost with having or not having a mental illness.
 Because I'm not sure respondents understood that an answer of 5 on a scale of 1-10 would be interpreted as a 50% reduction in effectiveness, I'm hesitant to interpret this as a percentage.
 If we speak about points in the abstract:
 - When regressing lost productivity on mental conditions diagnosed and intuited: Being diagnosed with a mental condition is correlated with 42 points of lost productivity, and Intuiting one has a mental illness (as opposed to having been diagnosed with one) is correlated with a loss of ~27 points of lost productivity